jpillora/cloud-torrent/README.md

 CLD_TYPE=torrent|file
 ```

-`DoneCmd` will be called at least twice (multiple times if the torrent contains more than one file), one with `CLD_TYPE=file` when the file is completed, and one when the whole torrent complited, with `CLD_TYPE=torrent`.
+`DoneCmd` will be called at least twice (multiple times if the torrent contains more than one file), once with `CLD_TYPE=file` when the file is completed, and when the whole torrent complited, with `CLD_TYPE=torrent`.

 ### Notes